ishandutta2007/helloworld/README.md

 The app was placed in the `dist` folder.
 Does it work?
 Let's try it...

 ```
-open dist/helloworld.app
+open dist/pyapp.app
 ```

-You can send `helloworld.app` to your friends, and they can start enjoying it immediately.
+You can send `pyapp.app` to your friends, and they can start enjoying it immediately.
 No further installation required.